Water cannon: Hong Kong

+Israel

+Since the 1980s, Israel has been exporting water cannons to numerous countries around the world.
+Bet Alpha Technologies, a company owned by Kibbutz Bet Alpha, has sold water cannons to Russia, China, Turkey, the United States, Latvia, Zambia, Argentina and Swaziland amounting to millions of dollars in sales.
+The Israel Police have made extensive use of water cannons during demonstrations.
+Its water canons are capable of spraying jets of water, paint (used to mark protesters for later arrest), gas, and Skunk in long or short pulses in an effective range of 40 meters.
+They are controlled controlled by a joystick and set of cameras, and they are equipped with a mine plow, which allows the vehicle to break through and push through hard barriers like barricades placed on the road.
+During the 2023 Israeli judicial reform protests, the Israel Police allegedly violated its own procedures when on several occasions they fired water streams directly toward protesters' heads, causing damage to the vision of some of them.

 Thailand

 During the 2020 Thai protests, on 16 October 2020, the police used water cannon claimed to have water containing an irritant that made protesters' eyes sting to disperse a peaceful protest in Bangkok.

 Turkey

-The Turkish police water cannon TOMA has been used against protestors many times, including the 2013 protests in Turkey, and are often present at protests of all sizes.
+The Turkish police water cannon TOMA has been used against protesters many times, including the 2013 protests in Turkey, and are often present at protests of all sizes.

 United Kingdom

-Only six water cannons are operational in the United Kingdom, all held by the Police Service of Northern Ireland and built by GINAF.
-Water cannon use outside Northern Ireland is not approved, and would require the statutory authorisation of Parliament in England, or of the devolved assemblies in Wales and the parliament of Scotland.
-In June 2014, London's Deputy Mayor for Policing and Crime Stephen Greenhalgh authorised the Metropolitan Police to buy three second-hand Wasserwerfer 9000s from the German Federal Police.
+Only six water cannons are operational in the United Kingdom, all held by the Police Service of Northern Ireland (PSNI); these are Somati RCV9000 Vehicle Mounted Water Cannons built on GINAF chassis, which after extensive evaluation by a Defence Scientific Advisory Council sub-committee as a less-lethal replacement of baton rounds, began to enter service with the PSNI from 2004 onwards.
+Water cannon use outside Northern Ireland is not approved, and would require the statutory authorisation from the Home Secretary for use in England and Wales or the parliament of Scotland for use in Scotland.

+In June 2014, London's Deputy Mayor for Policing and Crime Stephen Greenhalgh authorised the Metropolitan Police to buy three-second-hand Wasserwerfer 9000s from the German Federal Police.
 Mayor of London Boris Johnson said that the purchase had been authorised before Parliamentary approval, as the three cannons cost £218,000 to purchase and would require a further £125,000 of work before being deemed suitable for service, as opposed to £870,000 for a single new machine.
 But after a study of their safety and effectiveness, Home Secretary Theresa May said in Parliament in July 2015 that she had decided not to license them for use.
-They were sold in November 2018 with the intention that they were to be broken up for spare parts.
+They were sold in November 2018 with the intention of them being dismantled for spare parts.
+The resale resulted in a net loss of £300,000.